tarantool/metrics/doc/monitoring/metrics_reference.rst

                     Average bytes used by transactions for statements (`txn.statements.total` bytes / number of open transactions).
                 *   ``max``
-                    The maximum number of bytes used by one transaction for statements.
+                    The maximum number of bytes used by one the current transaction for statements.

         *   - ``tnt_memtx_tx_tnx_user``
             -   In Tarantool C API there is a function `box_txn_alloc()`.